 There are different reasons that jewelry is appraised and insured and they can sometimes result in widely different values – it is thus very important to know the right questions to ask before when having your jewelry evaluated.
 This article will break down the subtle differences and help you decide how to best protect your beautiful jewelry pieces.

 The first reason that people have their jewelry appraised is to include it in their insurance policy to cover it in case of theft, loss, or breakage.
 This is the most common reason people have their jewelry appraised.
+Whilst Homeowners insurance does include some amount of jewelry coverage, it is usually limited to small amounts (normally below $ 1000 in the US).
 It is important to discuss the coverage with your insurance company and let your appraiser know if this is what you intend to use the document for – The appraiser will then know the value given will be used as a replacement value, should something happen to the article and insurance must be called upon to replace the piece.

 Jewelry insurance will typically cover a lost or damaged item (such as a broken center gemstone).
 Not typically covered is general wear and tear on an item.
 Be sure to refer to your insurance company and policy for your specific coverage.
 Some companies will group this small item coverage onto a homeowners or renters policy, while others will have a separate personal property policy.
 It is wise to ask around and see what the cost and coverage benefits are for the companies in your area.
 Do you already have homeowners or car insurance?
 If so, check with companies you already have a relationship with to establish if they offer incentive rates for expanding your coverage to gemstones and jewelry.
 It is always a good idea to get quotes and compare.